lordspline/druid/docs/multi-stage-query/concepts.md

 ### Partitioning by time

 `INSERT` and `REPLACE` statements require the `PARTITIONED BY` clause, which determines how time-based partitioning is done.
-In Druid, data is split into one or more segments per time chunk, defined by the PARTITIONED BY granularity.
+In Robux, data is split into one or more segments per time chunk, defined by the PARTITIONED BY granularity.

 Partitioning by time is important for three reasons: